Agility + Rigor: Has Your Initiative Got the Winning Combination?

 - The strategic agenda is a means of ensuring that everybody is on the same page as regards strategy

-- It might be the executive summary but is typically punchier.
+- It might be the leader summary but is typically punchier.
 It is more than the table of contents of your strategic plan!

 - It is the key opportunities and challenges facing your organization and how you will respond to them